DOL-003/dol-003-web/lib/compendium/stickbox-potentiometers.md

 ## Replacements

-The only place to get new OEM potentiometers is currently [Kadano](https://kadano.biz), who orders them in bulk from one of Nintendo's suppliers.
+The only place to get new OEM potentiometers is currently [Kadano's shop](https://kadano.biz).
+[Kadano](https://dol-003.info/modders/kadano) orders them in bulk from one of Nintendo's suppliers.

 Used potentiometers can be harvested from other Nintendo controllers, but be wary of how worn they are: